edhowland/bungaku/docs/README.md

 ## Ruby Syntax

-Since Henshin files are just Ruby, they can contain other Ruby stuff as well.
+Since Bungaku files are just Ruby, they can contain other Ruby stuff as well.
 They can be syntax checked like regular Ruby .rb files.
 This is useful for programatically generating a lot of content One such use is dynamically generating links to other parts